Synthetic Decking Material and a Fiberon Warranty

 What do you do when retrofitting an older house and the boxes too shallow to fit a GFCI?
 Well, you could change the box to a bigger one.
 This can be a challenge when you are trying to avoid damage to plaster, tile or wallpaper.
 They sell box extenders at the home center.
 Those box extenders are designed for when you add tile.
 They are not meant to be seen.

 Handyguy Paul found an interesting solution.
 Extended wall plates.
-These plates gove you the extra room you need and have a finished look.
-You can get the in our Amazon Affiliate store.
+These plates give you the extra room you need and have a finished look.
+You can get them in our Amazon Affiliate store.